AJManzione/wish-list/README.md

 * [Author Links](#author-links)

 ## Description
-This is a full stack application that implements a wish list for events.
+This is a full stack application that implements a wish list or a gift registry for an event.
+Through an easy to use interface, a user can register with the app, create any number of registries.
+The user can manage the registries they own by adding, updating or removing products.
+The registries are also visible to any visitor to the page or a guest to an event to look up items to fulfill.

-The deployed app is at:
-The github repo is: https://github.com/AJManzione/wish-list
+The deployed app is at: https://wish-list-maker.herokuapp.com/ The github repo is: https://github.com/AJManzione/wish-list

 ## Wireframe